 He is currently acting for a police force, defending a privacy claim arising out of the alleged sharing of information with a media organisation prior to the execution of a search warrant.
 A second current case concerns the release of a witness’s personal details to a suspect.

 Aaron is vetted, and as such often handles material of the utmost sensitivity.

-Aaron is currently instructed in the Westminster Bridge Inquests and the London Bridge Inquests, and previously acted in the Tunisia Inquest.
-He gives frequent advice on data protection issues arising in the course of disclosure in these cases.
+Aaron was instructed in the Westminster Bridge Inquests and the London Bridge Inquests, and previously acted in the Tunisia Inquests.
+He gave frequent advice on data protection issues arising in the course of disclosure in these cases.